durkojak/business_case/README.md

 **Data Update**

 Since we are working with two different spreadsheets, I've added them both to the same folder along with my google app scripts.
-Data is being fetched in real-time from the designated spreadsheet.
+Data is being fetched in real-time from the designated spreadsheet.\
-Link to the Drive folder :https://drive.google.com/drive/folders/1QYgnFcIXW-YLTbDuOqXWNc-xlrvJWDji?usp=drive_link
+Link to the Drive folder: https://drive.google.com/drive/folders/1QYgnFcIXW-YLTbDuOqXWNc-xlrvJWDji?usp=drive_link

 **Monitoring of changes**